hazratali/hazratali/README.md

 - 🔭 I’m a researcher in deep learning and medical imaging.
 - 🌱 I have published in leading international journals/conferences including Nature (Scientific Reports) and IEEE.
-- 💬 Ask me about
+- 💬 Ask me about: Artificial Intelligence and Healthcare.

 - 📫 How to reach me:
 <div id="badges">